-- 10.3.1 Builders, judges, host personnel, and spectators shall not be exposed to risk of personal injury.
-Only builders and judges may be in the construction site. - 10.3.2 At all times during timed construction every builder shall wear personal protective equipment in the proper manner. - 10.3.3 A pouch or other article of clothing shall not be removed from a builder's person or held in a builder's hand(s). - 10.3.4 Loose nuts, loose bolts, or tools shall not be held in the mouths of builders. - 10.3.5 Throwing anything is prohibited. - 10.3.6 A builder shall not cross from the ground on one side of the river to the ground on the other side. - 10.3.7 A builder who is outside a staging yard shall not simultaneously support or touch, directly or with tools, more than one member that is not in a constructed portion. - 10.3.8 A builder shall not use the bridge, a constructed portion of the bridge, a member, or a tool to support all or part of the builder's body weight.
-However, a builder may be partially supported by a constructed portion if the builder is kneeling on the floor on both knees, kneeling on the floor on one knee with the other foot on the floor, or standing with the heels and toes of one or both feet on the floor. - 10.3.9 A builder shall not depend on another builder or builders for support or balance. - 10.3.10 Construction of the bridge shall commence by creating a constructed portion.
+10.3.1 Builders, judges, host personnel, and spectators shall not be exposed to risk of personal injury.
+Only builders and judges may be in the construction site.

+10.3.2 At all times during timed construction every builder shall wear personal protective equipment in the proper manner.

+10.3.3 A pouch or other article of clothing shall not be removed from a builder's person or held in a builder's hand(s).

+10.3.4 Loose nuts, loose bolts, or tools shall not be held in the mouths of builders.

+10.3.5 Throwing anything is prohibited.

+10.3.6 A builder shall not cross from the ground on one side of the river to the ground on the other side.

+10.3.7 A builder who is outside a staging yard shall not simultaneously support or touch, directly or with tools, more than one member that is not in a constructed portion.

+10.3.8 A builder shall not use the bridge, a constructed portion of the bridge, a member, or a tool to support all or part of the builder's body weight.
+However, a builder may be partially supported by a constructed portion if the builder is kneeling on the floor on both knees, kneeling on the floor on one knee with the other foot on the floor, or standing with the heels and toes of one or both feet on the floor.

+10.3.9 A builder shall not depend on another builder or builders for support or balance.

+10.3.10 Construction of the bridge shall commence by creating a constructed portion.
 Each constructed portion shall be started on the ground within a footing.

-- 10.3.11 A builder who is outside a construction zone shall not touch (or touch with tools) a constructed portion, and shall not install a member, loose nut, or loose bolt on a constructed portion. - 10.3.12 At no time shall a builder or builders support the entire weight of a constructed portion.
-However, a builder or builders may remove a single member from a footing or from a constructed portion. - 10.3.13 No part of a constructed portion shall extend beyond the site boundary at any time. - 10.3.14 A team shall construct its bridge safely using the site and floor surfaces provided by the host school.
+10.3.11 A builder who is outside a construction zone shall not touch (or touch with tools) a constructed portion, and shall not install a member, loose nut, or loose bolt on a constructed portion.
+Exception: A builder who is designated as a barge may touch a constructed portion and install a member, loose nut, or loose bolt on a constructed portion.

+10.3.12 At no time shall a builder or builders support the entire weight of a constructed portion.
+However, a builder or builders may remove a single member from a footing or from a constructed portion.

+10.3.13 No part of a constructed portion shall extend beyond the site boundary at any time.

+10.3.14 A team shall construct its bridge safely using the site and floor surfaces provided by the host school.
 Bridges and participants shall accommodate local conditions.